-- 1. Use CHART 1 to determine if a non-citizen is eligible for FoodShare. - 2.
-Use CHART 2 for decoding the admission or adjustment codes from USCIS.
-Refer also to Process Help 82.8.
+- 1. Use Chart 1 below to determine if a non-citizen is eligible for FoodShare. - 2.
+Use Chart 2 below for decoding the admission or adjustment codes from USCIS.
+Refer also to Process Help, Section 82.8 Class of Admission (COA) Tables.

-If there is more than one admission or status code for the immigrant/non-citizen, always use the Note: least restrictive code per 8 CFR 212.5(h).
+If there is more than one admission or status code for the immigrant/non-citizen, always use the least Note restrictive code per 8 CFR 212.5(h).
 A best practice is to ask each year about immigrant/citizenship status changes since the code(s) may change over time.